TauNeutrino/teiniker-lectures/secure-coding/3_SecureCoding/SecurityFeatures/SecurityFeatures-SecurityManager/README.txt

     at java.lang.System.getProperty(System.java:706)
     at org.se.lab.PropertyPermission.main(PropertyPermission.java:11)

-To switch on the permission to read the system property, we have to uncomment the following line in the local my.policy file:
+To switch on the permission in our own policy file to read the system property, we have to uncomment the following line in the local my.policy file:

     //permission java.util.PropertyPermission "user.home", "read";

+$ java -cp ./build -Djava.security.policy=my.policy -Djava.security.manager org.se.lab.PropertyPermission
+/home/student

 Example: java.lang.reflect.ReflectPermission